 Warner announces early voting locations across the state

-Apr.
-26—A listing showing early voting locations in all 55 of West Virginia's counties was released Thursday in preparation for the state's 2024 Primary Election
+A listing showing early voting locations in all 55 of West Virginia's counties has been released in preparation for the state's 2024 Primary Election

 Early voting will be conducted in all 55 counties from Wednesday, May 1, through Saturday, May 11, said West Virginia Secretary of State Mac Warner.
 All counties will offer early voting at the county courthouse or courthouse annex.
 Several counties including Mercer County and Monroe County will have additional early voting locations.